Report Filter

 This plan will enable the Agency to align workforce requirements with business needs to fulfill the mission of the Agency, identify gaps between competencies the workforce currently possesses and future competency requirements, identify and implement gap reduction strategies, implement organization restructuring to meet business needs and identify and overcome internal and external barriers to accomplishing strategic workforce goals.

 The Agency completed a classification and compensation study to address salaries for front line staff and compliance officers, to meet the median salary ranges in an effort to be more competitive.
 However, the salary adjustments have not been sufficient to retain staff and the Agency continues to see turnover.
-A data analysis shows that if the Agency can retain staff through the first 5 years, turnover drops significantly.
+A data analysis shows that if the Agency can retain staff through the first five years, turnover drops significantly.

 Staffing